Ethics in religion: Hellenistic influence

 Ethics in systematic form, and apart from religious belief, is as little found in apocryphal or Judæo-Hellenistic literature as in the Bible.
 However, Greek philosophy greatly influenced Alexandrian writers such as the authors of IV Maccabees, the Book of Wisdom, and Philo.

 Much progress in theoretical ethics came as Jews came into closer contact with the Hellenic world.
-Before that period the Wisdom literature shows a tendency to dwell solely on the moral obligations and problems of life as appealing to man as an individual, leaving out of consideration the ceremonial and other laws which concern only the Jewish nation.
-From this point of view Ben Sira's collection of sayings and monitions was written, translated into Greek, and circulated as a practical guide.
+Before that period, the Wisdom literature shows a tendency to dwell solely on the moral obligations and problems of life as appealing to man as an individual, leaving out of consideration the ceremonial and other laws which concern only the Jewish nation.
+From this point of view, Ben Sira's collection of sayings and monitions was written, translated into Greek, and circulated as a practical guide.
 The book contains popular ethics in proverbial form as the result of everyday life experience, without higher philosophical or religious principles and ideals.

-More developed ethical works emanated from Hasidean circles in the Maccabean time, such as are contained in Tobit, especially in Chapter IV.
+More developed ethical works emanated from Hasidean circles in the Maccabean period, such as those contained in the Tobit, especially in Chapter IV.
 Here the first ethical will or testament is found, giving a summary of moral teachings, with the Golden Rule, "Do that to no man which thou hatest!" as the leading maxim.
 There are even more elaborate ethical teachings in the Testaments of the Twelve Patriarchs, in which each of the twelve sons of Jacob, in his last words to his children and children's children, reviews his life and gives them moral lessons, either warning them against a certain vice he had been guilty of, so that they may avoid divine punishment, or recommending them to cultivate a certain virtue he had practised during life, so that they may win God's favor.
-The chief virtues recommended are love for one's fellow man, industry, especially in agricultural pursuits, simplicity, sobriety, benevolence toward the poor, compassion even for the brute and avoidance of all passion, pride, and hatred.
+The chief virtues recommended are love for one's fellow man, industry, especially in agricultural pursuits, simplicity, sobriety, benevolence toward the poor, compassion even for the brute, and avoidance of all passion, pride, and hatred.
 Similar ethical farewell monitions are attributed to Enoch in the Ethiopic Enoch (xciv. et seq.) and the Slavonic Enoch (lviii. et seq.) and to the three patriarchs.

 The Hellenistic Jewish propaganda literature made the propagation of Jewish ethics taken from the Bible its main object for the sake of winning the pagan world to pure monotheism.
-It was owing to this endeavor that certain ethical principles were laid down as guiding maxims for the Gentiles, first of all the three capital sins, idolatry, murder, and incest, were prohibited (see Sibyllines, iii.
+It was owing to this endeavor that certain ethical principles were laid down as guiding maxims for the Gentiles; first of all, the three capital sins, idolatry, murder, and incest, were prohibited (see Sibyllines, iii.
 38, 761; iv.
 30 et seq.).
 In later Jewish rabbinic literature these Noachide Laws were gradually developed into six, seven, and ten, or thirty laws of ethics binding upon every human being.